Facing DUI Charges in Las Vegas, Nevada

 DUI With Children in a Car

 Getting a DUI with a child or children in the car may give rise to additional charges and penalties than that of a mere DUI.
-Under Nevada law having a child in the car while DUI is considered a child endangerment.
+Under Nevada law, having a child in the car while driving under the influence of alcohol is considered a child endangerment.

 Child endangerment is like child abuse.
 It occurs when a parent or guardian leaves or places a child in a dangerous situation.
 Even if no harm actually occurs, you may be convicted of child endangerment by committing DUI with a child in the car.

 DUI School in Nevada is a required course for all DUI offenders.
 The DUI class must meets all Nevada DMV and court standards for a DUI education course.
 The class must be at least 8 hours long, may be available on line, and cost approximately $250.00.
 If you have been charged with DUI in the state of Nevada, you mostly will take DUI School.